Modern Slavery Act Transparency Statement 2026

 Speak Up Standard

-The purpose of this standard is to encourage colleagues to report suspected wrongdoing as soon as possible and provide guidance on how to raise a protected disclosure or reportable concern without fear of retribution, victimisation or detriment.
+The purpose of this standard is to encourage colleagues to report suspected wrongdoing as soon as possible.
+This standard provides guidance on how to raise a protected disclosure or reportable concern without fear of retribution, victimisation or detriment.

 Supplier Code of Conduct